 - This will give practitioners the ability to come together nationally to discuss progression in Curriculum for Wales.
 It publishes the expert input, supporting materials, and outputs of these conversations on the National Network page on Hwb.
 These resources can be used to inform professional dialogue around progression.

 CAMAU Assessing for the Future

 - This resource is designed to engage practitioners in structured discussions to develop their understanding of learning progression and of the links between this and approaches to assessment.
 It takes the form of a series of six workshops, with support materials, designed to be used by groups of practitioners who will work as a community of enquiry to develop their understanding of progression across the curriculum and, thus, build their capacity in their own context to plan and use assessment approaches which support learning progression.
-This resource will be accessible from September 2022 on the Hwb resource web-pages.

-Curriculum for providers of funded non-maintained nursery education
+Curriculum for funded non-maintained nursery settings

-Draft assessment arrangements for funded non-maintained nursery settings
+Assessment arrangements for funded non-maintained nursery settings

 Education other than at school guidance

 - For those providing EOTAS education, including PRUs, the non-statutory guidance that forms part of designing your own curriculum, and the included questions for practitioner reflection, will be a starting point for discussions.

 As schools and settings continue to develop their curriculum and assessment arrangements, they may wish to use these professional dialogue arrangements to share their thinking, approaches and examples.